Last revised 2-25-20

 I. Rationale for review

 Full time faculty members’ teaching is evaluated through the mid-probationary, tenure, and promotion review processes, as well as through the annual activity reports process.
 To be consistent with how we evaluate the teaching of full time faculty, to provide feedback and guidance to help adjunct faculty members with their teaching, and to ensure the University maintains the highest standards of teaching for all courses, adjunct faculty members’ teaching will be evaluated on an annual basis.
 Emeritus faculty members who teach part time as adjunct faculty must also undergo annual reviews of their teaching.
-After certain units of adjunct teaching, adjunct faculty members will undergo a more thorough review of their teaching to determine their eligibility for continued employment and pay premiums as detailed below.
-The criteria for evaluation of the adjunct faculty member’s teaching will be consistent with the criteria for excellence in teaching as outlined in the Faculty Handbook (III.D.3a.
-Policies on Tenure and Promotion, Excellence in Teaching, pp. 43-44).
+After 9 and 15 units of adjunct teaching, adjunct faculty members will undergo a more thorough review of their teaching to determine their eligibility for continued employment and pay premiums as detailed below.

 II.
 Frequency of review